Radware/Alteon-ACME-CertAutomation/README.md

     <img width="655" height="395" alt="Setting the password" src="https://github.com/user-attachments/assets/05bd498e-5475-43ef-b7c5-df6652a29cf7" />

-7. Edit the config file and modify the required parameters from their defaults, if necessary (for example, the ACME CA URL, EAB_KID (not required for the Let’s Encrypt CA), EAB_HMAC_KEY (not required for the Let’s Encrypt CA), key size, and key algorithm and parameters (RSA/ECC)).
+7. Edit the relevant config file, for example **config_letsencrypt** and modify the required parameters from their defaults, if necessary (for example, the ACME CA URL, EAB_KID (not required for the Let’s Encrypt CA), EAB_HMAC_KEY (not required for the Let’s Encrypt CA), key size, and key algorithm and parameters (RSA/ECC)).

 8. Edit the hook.sh file and modify the Cyber Controller vDirect parameters according to your setup.
 For example: